preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: admin-dashboard-analytics-example.png

-And the last part of this example is a tab wioth a search block, that can used to search for documents, for example:
+And the last part of this example is a tab with a search block, that can used to search for documents, for example:

 .. image:: admin-dashboard-documents-example.png